-- Kells Academy will poll the student population twice per year through its School Climate Survey to identify, among other areas, the student perception of bullying. - Kells Academy will commit to conducting the Staff Survey on Safe and Caring Schools with the support of school management. - Kells Academy commits to having standard written reports regarding reported incidents of violence or bullying the the Bullying Reporting Form & Heads Up Form. - Cyberbullying, bullying and violent behavior will be recorded and included in the snapshot and analysis within the "Intimidation and Violent Occurrences" report given to MEES. - Kells Academy commits to include its analysis of the situation, targets, actions, strategies and monitoring mechanisms in the school's Anti-bullying plan.
+- Kells Academy commits to having standard written reports regarding reported incidents of violence or bullying the the Bullying Reporting Form & Heads Up Form. - Cyberbullying, bullying and violent behavior will be recorded and included in the snapshot and analysis within the "Intimidation and Violent Occurrences" report given to MEES. - Kells Academy commits to including its analysis of the situation, targets, actions, strategies and monitoring mechanisms in the school's Anti-bullying plan.